 Everything was going to plan until we got in the car and started driving.
 The sky was getting light.
 The apps must be wrong!
 Maybe the sunrise time meant when the sun is fully in the sky, not when the sun begins to rise.

 We made a diversion to Boscombe pier to jump on the beach so the kids could see the sunrise.
 However, you can’t see the sunrise from Boscombe Beach because Hengistbury Head, our original destination, is in the way.
-Not only that, having parked the car and the run down to the beach, I remembered that the sky gets light before the sun peeps over the horizon.
+Not only that, having parked the car and ran down to the beach, I remembered that the sky gets light before the sun peeps over the horizon.
 I’ve known that since I was a boy!

 We ran back to the car, drove to Hengistbury Head, got to our original focal point for 06:50.
 Ten minutes later, the sun was in the sky.
 It was a stunning orange-red.
 But we missed it peeping over the horizon.
 Had we not reacted, had we kept our cool, had we trusted the process we’d meticulously planned the day before we’d have seen it.